oracle-livelabs/pts/ai-vector-embedding-nodejs/labs/labs.md

    ![Lab 1 Task 3 Step 7](images/nodejscohere11.png =60%x*)

-    The first thing you may notice is that this takes slightly longer, but just as you may have anticipated, there is little or no correlation between the terms returned and the phrase we entered.
+    There is little or no correlation between the terms returned and the phrase we entered.
 This is also likely influenced by the small data-set or number of rows in the MY\_DATA table.

     This also introduces another topic.
 What about changing the Embedding Model?
 We'll take a look at that next...